How To Transfer a Car Title in Utah

 When he’s not thinking about cars, he likes to stay in with his dog and make an “attempt” to finish a crossword puzzle (he’s not quite at the Saturday/Sunday level…yet).
 As a former cheesemonger, Chris still has a “sharp” passion for all things cheese, and his fridge is always loaded with it!

-This guide includes the essential documents and steps required to transfer a car title in Utah.
+This guide breaks down the necessary documents and steps for transferring a car title in Utah, aimed at both buyers and sellers.

 Table of Contents